CarPeAs/chatbot-project/README.md

 ### 📦 Deployment
 - [X] Dockerization of the application to facilitate deployment.
-- [ ] Deployment of the application on Heroku.
+- [ ] Deployment of the application.
 - [ ] Configuration of MongoDB to be accessible from the deployed application.

 ### 🔍 Testing and Continuous Improvement